Dental Implant Dentist

-Discovering a missing tooth might feel like the end of the world.
-At our Country Dental clinics in Cambridge and Toronto, our dentists strive to prevent any embarrassment and give you a guilt-free smile.
+At our Country Dental clinics in Cambridge, Fergus, and Toronto, our dentists use dental implants to help give patients a guilt-free smile.

 Naturally, we have many options to replace a missing tooth, which has many other implications beyond just a hole in a patient’s smile.
 A missing tooth can cause surrounding teeth to shift creating new crevices for plaque to hide in.
 This plaque can cause tooth decay or a possible infection down the road.

+Discovering a missing tooth might feel like the end of the world, but it isn’t.
 Implant dentistry is a great option for replacing a tooth.
 Unlike dentures, dental implants are surgically placed into the jawbone where they act to anchor replacement teeth.
 A dental implant dentist can give you the look and feel of natural teeth.
-This allows dental patients to chew, speak, and smile just like they did before losing the tooth.
-Most importantly, a dental implant can prevent the future erosion of bone and preserve your bite and smile, as you grow older.
+This allows dental patients to chew, speak, and smile just like they did before losing a tooth (or teeth).
+Most importantly, a dental implant can prevent the future erosion of bone and preserve your bite and smile as you grow older.

 Dental Implant Procedure

 A dental implant is not a complicated dental procedure but does usually require specialized training and coursework.
 At Country Dental, we are proud to offer the in-house services of Dr. Ryan Schure, a dental specialist and Periodontist.
 Dr. Schure is a dental implant dentist who has specialized training in the treatment planning and placement of dental implants, from simple cases to full mouth surgical restorations and smile makeovers.

 Your dental implant involves the following steps:

 Phase 1 – During the first step, your dentist or surgeon will drill a hole into the jawbone to place a titanium implant.
 Local anesthesia will prevent pain from overwhelming the patient.
 Sedation density is also available for those that are slightly worried about their pain threshold.

 The gum is then secured over the dental implant.
 It must remain covered until the dental implant fuses to the bone, which is a process called Osseointergration.
 This can take up to three to six months to completely heal up.
 Discomfort is common while the implant heals.